 Indian Military Academy / Air Force Academy / Naval Academy

 Officers’ Training Academy

-Candidates who are successful in the written examination are then called for interview by a Services Selection Board.
-The SSB interview lasts for a week, during which rigorous physical and psychological tests are done to confirm whether the candidate is or not an officer material.
-Candidates who have opted for selection in Air Force Academy are tested for Pilot Aptitude Battery test [PABT].
-Once the candidate successfully clears these test, he/she goes through a medical only after which they are selected into the armed forces.
+Candidates who are successful in the written examination are then called for an interview by a Services Selection Board.
+The SSB interview lasts for a week, during which rigorous physical and psychological tests are done to confirm whether the candidate is or not officer material.
+Candidates who have opted for selection in Air Force Academy are tested for the Pilot Aptitude Battery test [PABT].
+Once the candidate successfully clears these tests, he/she goes through a medical-only after which they are selected into the armed forces.

 The selection interview is based on an objective assessment of each candidate in which the qualities like initiative, alertness, judgment, courage, physical fitness endurance, cooperation, group planning, decisiveness, knowledge, etc. are judged.
 In addition to that, the psychological and mental robustness of the candidate vis-a-vis requirements of the Armed Forces is judged and finally, an overall assessment of the personality of a candidate is made by way of exhaustive personal interviews.